* As an Amazon affiliate, this site earns from qualifying purchases.

 Guided, Protected, and Blessed

-Psalm 23: 1-3A, 3B-4, 5, 69 reminds us that God takes care of every part of our lives.
-He leads us to peace, gives us strength when we are tired, and shows us the right way to go.
-Even when life feels dark or scary, He stays close and helps us stay strong.
+Psalm 23: 1-3A, 3B-4, 5, 69 reminds us that God watches over every part of our lives.
+He leads us to quiet places and gives us strength when we are worn out.
+When life feels dark or confusing, He stays near and shows us the way forward.

 4th Sunday of Easter Year A – Good Shepherd Sunday